 Both Disneyland® Paris parks have a First Aid Point and all members of staff are fully qualified and equipped to administer any emergency first aid that guests may require.
 Any medication that needs to be cool can be left at the First Aid Point.
 Fridges are available behind your hotel reception desk to store medication.
 Please note that the hotel mini-bars are unsuitable for storing medication.

-The nearest hospital to Disneyland® Paris is located in Lagny-sur-Marne, less than 10minutes from the Disney® Parks.
+The nearest hospital to Disneyland® Paris is located in Marne La Vallée, approximately 15 minutes from the Disney® Parks.

 Grand Hôpital de l’Est Francilien – Site de Marne-la-Vallée